opensearch-project/documentation-website/_monitoring-plugins/ad/index.md

 - **Live anomalies** (for real-time results) displays live anomaly results for the last 60 intervals.
 For example, if the interval is 10, it shows results for the last 600 minutes.
 The chart refreshes every 30 seconds.
 - **Anomaly overview** (for real-time results) / **Anomaly history**  (for historical analysis in the **Historical analysis** tab)  plots the anomaly grade with the corresponding measure of confidence.
 This pane includes:
-    - The number of Anomaly occurrences based on the given data-time range.
+    - The number of anomaly occurrences based on the given data-time range.
     - The **Average anomaly grade**, a number between 0 and 1 that indicates how anomalous a data point is.
 An anomaly grade of 0 represents “not an anomaly,” and a non-zero value represents the relative severity of the anomaly.
     - **Confidence** estimate of the probability that the reported anomaly grade matches the expected anomaly grade.
 Confidence increases as the model observes more data and learns the data behavior and trends.
 Note that confidence is distinct from model accuracy.
     - **Last anomaly occurrence** is the time at which the last anomaly occurred.